John Locke: Work

-Locke had been looking for a career and in 1667 moved into Ashley's home at Exeter House in London, to serve as his personal physician.
+Locke had been looking for a career and in 1667 moved into Ashley's home at Exeter House in London to serve as his personal physician.
 In London, Locke resumed his medical studies under the tutelage of Thomas Sydenham.
-Sydenham had a major effect on Locke's natural philosophical thinkingan effect that would become evident in An Essay Concerning Human Understanding.
+Sydenham had a major effect on Locke's natural philosophical thinking—an effect evident in An Essay Concerning Human Understanding.
 Locke's medical knowledge was put to the test when Ashley's liver infection became life-threatening.
 Locke coordinated the advice of several physicians and was probably instrumental in persuading Ashley to undergo surgery (then life-threatening in itself) to remove the cyst.
 Ashley survived and prospered, crediting Locke with saving his life.

-During this time, Locke served as Secretary of the Board of Trade and Plantations and Secretary to the Lords Proprietors of Carolina, which helped to shape his ideas on international trade and economics.
+During this time, Locke served as Secretary of the Board of Trade and Plantations and Secretary to the Lords Proprietors of Carolina, which helped shape his ideas on international trade and economics.

 Ashley, as a founder of the Whig movement, exerted great influence on Locke's political ideas.
-Locke became involved in politics when Ashley became Lord Chancellor in 1672 (Ashley being created 1st Earl of Shaftesbury in 1673).
-Following Shaftesbury's fall from favour in 1675, Locke spent some time travelling across France as a tutor and medical attendant to Caleb Banks.
+Locke became involved in politics when Ashley became Lord Chancellor in 1672 (Ashley was created 1st Earl of Shaftesbury in 1673).
+After Shaftesbury fell from favour in 1675, Locke spent some time travelling across France as a tutor and medical attendant to Caleb Banks.
 He returned to England in 1679 when Shaftesbury's political fortunes took a brief positive turn.
 Around this time, most likely at Shaftesbury's prompting, Locke composed the bulk of the Two Treatises of Government.

-While it was once thought that Locke wrote the Treatises to defend the Glorious Revolution of 1688, recent scholarship has shown that the work was composed well before this date.
+While it was once thought that Locke wrote the Treatises to defend the Glorious Revolution of 1688, recent scholarship has shown that the work was composed well before that.
 The work is now viewed as a more general argument against absolute monarchy (particularly as espoused by Robert Filmer and Thomas Hobbes) and for individual consent as the basis of political legitimacy.
-Although Locke was associated with the influential Whigs, his ideas about natural rights and government are today considered quite revolutionary for that period in English history.
+Although Locke was associated with the influential Whigs, his ideas about natural rights and government are considered quite revolutionary for that period in English history.